Ninja-Squad/data-discovery/README.md

 The configuration is currently only read on startup, meaning the application has to be reboot if the configuration is changed on the Spring Cloud server.
 For a dynamic reload without restarting the application, see <http://cloud.spring.io/spring-cloud-static/Finchley.SR1/single/spring-cloud.html#refresh-scope>
 to check what has to be changed.

-In case of testing configuration from the config server, one may use a dedicated branch on `data-discovery-config` project and append the `--spring.cloud.config.label=<branch name to test>` parameter when starting the application's executable jar.
+In case of testing configuration from the config server, one may use a dedicated branch on `data-discovery-config` project and append the `--spring.cloud.config.label=<branch name to test>` parameter when starting the application's executable jar, or use the corresponding Spring [env variable](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config-relaxed-binding-from-environment-variables).
 More info on [how to pass a parameter to a Spring Boot app](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config).

 ## Building other apps